-The sensitivity of the statement of profit or loss is the effect of the respective changes in the profit rates on the net income for one year, based on the variable profit rate of non-trading financial assets and financial liabilities held at 31 December 2022.
+The sensitivity of the statement of profit or loss is the effect of the respective changes in the profit rates on the net income for one year, based on the variable profit rate of non-trading financial assets and financial liabilities held at 31 December 2023.

 The below sensitivity matric is illustrative only and adopt simplified scenarios.
-The sensitivities do not incorporate actions that could be taken by management to mitigate the effect of the global interest rate movements.
+The sensitivities does not incorporate actions that could be taken by management to mitigate the effect of the global interest rate movements.

-Parallel shift in yield curve Net Operating income Sensitivity EVE 1 +50 basis point BND6.249mil (BND27.841mil) 2 -50 basis point (BND6.249mil) BND34.055mil 3 +100 basis point BND12.498mil (BND50.927mil) 4 -100 basis point (BND12.498mil) BND76.224mil
+Parallel shift in yield curve Net Operating income Sensitivity EVE 1 +50 basis point BND5.298mil (BND26.87mil) 2 -50 basis point (BND5.298mil) BND28.36mil 3 +100 basis point BND10.595mil (BND52.387mil) 4 -100 basis point (BND10.595mil) BND58.362mil

-Based on internal model, the average repricing maturity assigned to non-maturity deposit ("NMD") are 4 years and 5 years for current account and saving account respectively.
+Based on internal model, the average repricing maturity assigned to non-maturity deposit ("NMD") is up to 5 years for current account and saving account respectively.

-Based on the internal model of 10 years data, the longest repricing maturity assigned to NMD are 3.67 years and 3.48 years for current account and saving account respectively.
+Based on the internal model of 10 years data, the longest repricing maturity assigned to NMD are 3.52 years and 4.41 years for current account and saving account respectively.